 The spicy pickled fennel

 Fried oysters develop a wonderful buttery mouthfeel.
-That, together with the fact they are fried and retain some of the fat from that process, we need an acidic compliment.
+That, together with the fact they are fried and retain some of the fat from that process, we need an acidic component to provide some balance.
 This comes from the spicy pickled fennel.

 Not only is there some acid from the pickling process to balance the battered oyster, but the fennel also contributes its own special anise flavour.
 Not a common pairing, but it works so well.
 As did the mild bite of the chilli that was pickled along with the fennel.